Locations:

 How is periodontitis diagnosed?

-• Ask you about your symptoms and medical history.
+• Ask about your symptoms, medical history and smoking history.

 • Examine your gums for signs of inflammation.